Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Case Studies

 \subsubsection{Case 1.
 Racial Bias:}

-The first case began when a user of the video conferencing platform Zoom realized that a colleague’s trouble using virtual backgrounds might have to do with the software not recognizing darker skin then tweeted about it \footnote{https://mobile.twitter.com/colinmadland/status/1307111816250748933}.
-The user tweeted images with the explanation, single shots that captured the Zoom screens of both the colleague, who has dark skin, and the tweeting user, who has light skin, side-by-side.
-The final tweet cropped this wide image to show a thumbnail of just the light-skinned person, prompting the tweeter to notice unexpected behavior and theorize that Twitter’s cropping algorithm might be racially biased, then tweet about this new subject \footnote{https://mobile.twitter.com/colinmadland/status/1307115534383710208}.
-The individual tweeting — that is, the initiator of the everyday algorithm audit — stumbled upon Twitter’s photo cropping issue in the midst of their regular use of Twitter: to share information with others on the platform.
+Our first case began when a user of the video conferencing platform Zoom realized that a colleague’s trouble using virtual backgrounds might have to do with the software not recognizing darker skin, then tweeted about it.\footnote{\url{https://twitter.com/colinmadland/status/1307111816250748933}} The user tweeted images with the explanation, single shots that captured the Zoom screens of both the colleague, who has darker skin, and the tweeting user, who has lighter skin, side-by-side.
+The final tweet cropped this wide image to show a thumbnail of just the lighter-skinned person, prompting the tweeter to notice unexpected behavior and theorize that Twitter’s cropping algorithm might be racially biased, then tweet about this new subject.\footnote{\url{https://twitter.com/colinmadland/status/1307115534383710208}} The individual tweeting\thinspace—\thinspace that is, the initiator of the everyday audit\thinspace—\thinspace stumbled upon Twitter’s photo cropping issue in the midst of regular use of Twitter: sharing information with others on the platform.
 Incidentally, the information the initiator set out to share on Twitter was related to the issue noticed on Twitter itself, which may have helped the user enter the correct headspace for more awareness of these types of strange and potentially biased behaviors.

-Having developed a hypothesis that the cropping issues were related to skin color, the initiator kicked off testing by tweeting the same image as before but flipped so that the person initially on the right was now on the left and vice versa \footnote{https://mobile.twitter.com/colinmadland/status/1307130447671984129}.
-This test also showcased the lighter-skinned person.
-Others on Twitter began to join in, tweeting images of their own creation to see what the algorithm would prioritize and what the algorithm would crop.
+Having developed a hypothesis that the cropping issues were related to skin color, the initiator kicked off testing by tweeting the same image as before but flipped so that the person initially on the right was now on the left and vice versa.\footnote{\url{https://twitter.com/colinmadland/status/1307130447671984129}} This test also showcased the lighter-skinned person.
+Others on Twitter began to join in, tweeting images of their own creation to see what the algorithm would prioritize and what the algorithm would crop out.
 At the same time as users tested whether the algorithm was indeed biased by skin tone, other users developed new hypotheses that would lead to more tests in attempts to confirm or invalidate.